NCERT Solutions for Class 12 Maths Chapter 6 – Application of Derivatives Miscellaneous Exercise

 The volume (V) of the cylinder is given by,

-Now, it can be observed that at.
+Now, it can be observed that at

 ∴The volume is the maximum when

-When, the height of the cylinder is
+, the height of the cylinder is

-Hence, the volume of the cylinder is the maximum when the height of the cylinder is.
+Hence, the volume of the cylinder is the maximum when the height of the cylinder is

 Question 18:

-Show that height of the cylinder of greatest volume which can be inscribed in a right circular cone of height h and semi vertical angle α is one-third that of the cone and the greatest volume of cylinder istan2α.
+Show that height of the cylinder of greatest volume which can be inscribed in a right circular cone of height h and semi vertical angle α is one-third that of the cone and the greatest volume of cylinder is

 Answer: